Tau Protein and Alzheimer’s Disease: What’s the Connection?

 What is Tau?

 Tau tangles start in the brainstem, which connects the brain to the spinal cord.
-From the brainstem, tau tangles spread upward.
-In their path are two brain regions that are key to memory.
-One region is the entorhinal cortex, which is a gateway to the second region, the hippocampus.
-Some of the earliest damage in Alzheimer’s disease is seen in brain cells from the entorhinal cortex.
-From there, damage moves to the hippocampus.
+From the brainstem, they spread upward toward two brain regions that are key to memory.

 Medical Tests for Tau

 Specialized imaging tools can also be used to detect tau.
-First, an agent is injected into a vein that contains a molecule that can bind to tau in the brain.
-The second step is a positron emission tomography, or PET, scan.
-This scan detects where the agent attached to tau in the brain.
-Clinicians can look at images from these scans to see the amounts and locations of tau.
+First, a physician will inject a brain tau-binding agent (“tracers”) into a vein so it can be visualized.
+To see the tau, doctors use a positron emission tomography (PET) scan, which picks up a signal from the tracer.
+Clinicians can then look at images from these scans to see the amounts and locations of tau in the brain.

 Learn More: